 14.)
 Buy locally-made treasures at the Armadillo Christmas Bazaar

 The 2011 Armadillo Christmas Bazaar.
 Video: YouTube User Brandon Fuller.

-This December 14 through 24, head down to the Palmer Events Center for the shopping extravaganza of your life: the Annual Armadillo Christmas Bazaar.
+Starting mid-December, head down to the Palmer Events Center for the shopping extravaganza of your life: the Annual Armadillo Christmas Bazaar.
 Featuring more than 160 fine art and artisan vendors, the Armadillo Christmas Bazaar basically ensures that you’ll find epic (if not quirky) holiday gifts for friends and family members — and all while savoring cold beer and great food.
-Expect to hear a heck of a lot of live music too; this year’s Bazaar is hosting 34 bands and musicians.
-Their 2016 lineup included some pretty big names like Alpha Rev, Ruthie Foster, Ray Wylie Hubbard, Carolyn Wonderland, and Shiny Ribs, so get excited for this year!
+Expect to hear a heck of a lot of live music too; each year’s Bazaar hosts a slew of bands and musicians.

 Apple cider and eggnog are entirely different, but they do have two things in common.
 First, they’re both Christmastime beverages, bringing on the holiday cheer with every sip.
 And second, both of them pale in comparison to hot chocolate in terms of glorious deliciousness.
 Admittedly, that last statement is biased.
 But seriously, you can find some killer hot cocoa in Austin and December is the perfect time to guzzle gallons of it!

 Expert tip: Here’s where to find the best hot cocoa in town.